Revolut books record profit on higher interest rates and surge in users

 The results are the first since 2020 that Revolut has not sought an extension to file beyond a statutory deadline in September.
 It received a three-month extension for its 2022 accounts last year, while Revolut’s 2021 results were not published until March 2023.

-Resolving audit issues and showing its accounts are in order will be seen as a boost to the company’s protracted struggle for a UK banking licence.
+Resolving audit issues and showing its accounts are in order will be seen as a boost to Revolut’s struggle for a UK banking licence.
+After warning last March that it was unable to verify much of Revolut’s revenue, auditor BDO gave an unqualified opinion of Revolut’s 2023 accounts.

 Like its large rivals, the start-up enjoyed the benefits of higher European interest rates on its margins last year.
 Revolut’s interest income surged to £500m from £83m between 2022 and 2023.

-Its fee income also jumped to £1.2bn from £793m, with Revolut attracting almost 12m retail customers over the year to bring its total to 38m.
+Its fee income also jumped to £1.2bn from £793m on the back of Revolut attracting almost 12m retail customers over the year to bring its total to 38m.
 Customer balances rose 38 per cent to £18.2bn.

+The firm added that it hit 45m retail customers last month and remained “poised for exponential growth” as it aims for so-called super app status.

+Revolut’s profit was tempered by a jump in credit losses on lending and non-lending products, totalling £47m – up from £14m in 2022 – as it rolled out personal loans in France, Germany and Spain and credit cards in Ireland and Spain.
+Its loan book swelled to £528m from £204m.

-Revolut and other so-called neobanks are posing a bigger challenge to the largest traditional lenders with their slick mobile-first offerings and swelling customer bases.
+Revolut and other neobanks are posing a bigger challenge to major traditional lenders with their slick mobile-first offerings and swelling customer bases.
 They are also becoming increasingly profitable, with Monzo posting its first annual profit last month.

 A major boost to Revolut’s profitability would come from obtaining a UK banking licence, allowing it to offer more lending products like credit cards and mortgages in its home market – where it recently hit 9m customers.